adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/migrate-from-jekyll.md

 ### Usage
 I simply changed:

     {% image full http://farm5.staticflickr.com/4136/4829260124_57712e570a_o_d.jpg "One of my favorite touristy-type photos.
 I secretly waited for the good light while we were "having fun" and took this.
-Only regret: a stupid pole in the top-left corner of the frame I had to clumsily get rid of at post-processing." ->http://www.flickr.com/photos/alexnormand/4829260124/in/set-72157624547713078/ %}
+Only regret: a stupid pole in the top-left corner of the frame I had to clumsily get rid of at log-processing." ->http://www.flickr.com/photos/alexnormand/4829260124/in/set-72157624547713078/ %}

 to this (this example uses a slightly extended version named `fig`, different than the built-in `figure`):

     {{%/* fig class="full" src="http://farm5.staticflickr.com/4136/4829260124_57712e570a_o_d.jpg" title="One of my favorite touristy-type photos.
 I secretly waited for the good light while we were having fun and took this.
-Only regret: a stupid pole in the top-left corner of the frame I had to clumsily get rid of at post-processing." link="http://www.flickr.com/photos/alexnormand/4829260124/in/set-72157624547713078/" */%}}
+Only regret: a stupid pole in the top-left corner of the frame I had to clumsily get rid of at log-processing." link="http://www.flickr.com/photos/alexnormand/4829260124/in/set-72157624547713078/" */%}}

 As a bonus, the shortcode named parameters are, arguably, more readable.

 ## Finishing touches
 ### Fix content
-Depending on the amount of customization that was done with each post with Jekyll, this step will require more or less effort.
+Depending on the amount of customization that was done with each log with Jekyll, this step will require more or less effort.
 There are no hard and fast rules here except that `hugo server --watch` is your friend.
 Test your changes and fix errors as needed.

 ### Clean up
 You'll want to remove the Jekyll configuration at this point.
 If you have anything else that isn't used, delete it.